w3c/wai-curricula/content/content-author/multimedia.md

 * identify different approaches to providing description, including:
   * integrated (speakers describe the relevant information)
   * narrative (included in the main audio track and provided in an alternative version of the video)
-  * provided in a separate text file or audio track (if supported by the media player)
+  * provided in a separate audio track or text file (if supported by the media player)
-* ensure description of visual information is included in the videos when required
+* ensure availability of description of visual information when required

-[TBD]

 #### Teaching Ideas for Topic